HiroNewf/Network-Plus-Notes/README.md

 ## [Vulnerabilities and Exploits](https://www.youtube.com/watch?v=CGRTJTsRJVM&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=91&ab_channel=ProfessorMesser)

 - Vulnerabilities
-    - A weakness the allows bad guys to gain access to things that they shouldn’t have access too
+    - A weakness that allows bad guys to gain access to things that they shouldn’t have access too
     - Some are never discovered
     - Many different types of vulnerabilities
 - Exploits